Pennsylvania congressional district map lawsuit ends quietly | Times Leader

 They argued the new set of maps favors Democrats, including by putting Republican U.S. Reps.
 Glenn Thompson and Fred Keller into the same central Pennsylvania district.

-The Pennsylvania justices picked a new set of district lines after a plan that had been passed by GOP majorities in the Legislature was vetoed by Democratic Gov. Tom Wolf.
+The Pennsylvania justices after a plan that had been in the Legislature was vetoed by Democratic Gov. Tom Wolf.

 The defendants were Wolf, Acting Secretary of State Leigh Chapman and Jessica Mathis, Wolf’s director of the Bureau of Election Services and Notaries.
 A Department of State spokeswoman declined comment.